LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/engagement-window-widget-sdk.md

 {: .notice}
 The SDK requires technical deployment by LivePerson professional services.

-Further information and technical documentation on the engagement window widget SDK can be found [here](https://developers.liveperson.com/rt-interactions-window-sdk-overview.html).
+Further information and technical documentation on the engagement window widget SDK can be found in the [Developer Community](https://developers.liveperson.com/rt-interactions-window-sdk-overview.html).